Skip to content

 Identifying bots

-Arcjet allows you to configure a list of bots to allow or deny.
-To construct the list, you can specify individual bots and/or use categories to allow or deny all bots in a category.
+Arcjet lets you configure a list of bots to allow or deny.
+To construct the list, you can specify individual bots, use categories to allow or deny all bots in a category, or both.

-If you are using TypeScript, these will be shown as autocomplete values to allow or deny options while writing your rules.
+If you are using TypeScript, these appear as autocomplete values for the allow or deny options while writing your rules.
+In Python, the same string identifiers are accepted on allow / deny; categories are also available through the BotCategory enum.

 The bot list contains a list of known bots that Arcjet can identify.